 It’s hard enough coming out the closet, but when you go into an old-people’s home in Spain, you have to go back in!
 They’re like churches – the worst of all hells!
 They’re deeply connected to religion and are very disapproving of our community.
-I wish I could say there were more LGBT+ retirement homes being built, but it’s not the case.
+I wish I could say there were more LGBTQIA+ retirement homes being built, but it’s not the case.

 THE FIGHT IS FAR FROM OVER

 It’s clear that Spain has made monumental progress in LGBTQIA+ rights since the death of Franco.
 Madrid – one of the most LGBTQIA+ friendly cities in the world – has a lot of be proud of, but the fight is never over.
 The freedom of expression that we have today shouldn’t be taken for granted, because the path backwards does exist.